kiskander/LC-hcloud-proposal/README.md

 - Cross Platform integration to focus on API utilization
 - Third party open source tooling should be incorporated as part of the learning process
 - Content to tell the use case from soup to nuts
-- Content to be built in a modular format to resinate to different DevOps personas (Dev, SRE, Ops)
+- Content to be built in a modular format to resonate to different DevOps personas (Dev, SRE, Ops)

 ## Cisco Hybrid Cloud Vade Mecum